zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-event-classes.rst

   :Type: string
   :Default Value: None

+create
+  :Description: Should the event class be created when the ZenPack is installed?
+  :Required: No
+  :Type: boolean
+  :Default Value: true

 remove
-  :Description: Remove the event class during ZenPack removal?
+  :Description: Should the event class be removed when the ZenPack is removed?
 This will only apply to a ZenPack that has created the event class.
 Any existing event classes not created by the ZenPack will not be removed.
 Any event classes created by the platform will also never be removed.
   :Required: No
   :Type: boolean
+  :Default Value: false

+reset
+  :Description: If true, any zProperties defined here will override those of the target event class, if it exists
+  :Required: No
+  :Type: boolean
+  :Default Value: false

+zProperties
+  :Description: zProperty values to set on the event class.
+  :Required: No
+  :Type: map<name, value>
-  :Default Value: False
+  :Default Value: {} *(empty map)*

 transform
   :Description: A python expression for transformation.